neerajwadhwa/apigee-selective-migration-tool/README.md

 * `apigeemigrate importUsers` - Import all the users which were exported previously to the target organization.

-* `apigeemigrate exportUserRoles` - Export all the specified user roles from the source organization.

-* `apigeemigrate importUserRoles` - Import all the user roles which were exported previously to the target organization.

 * `apigeemigrate deployAPIProxy` - Deploy the imported API proxies to the target organization in the target environment.